ABSA – Impact Test Information on the Drawing

 File:PVE-4711, Last Updated: Aug.
 03/2011, By: LB

-ABSA requires impact test information to be put on fabrication drawings whenever impact testing is a requirement of the design.
-This is information that is not usually put on a drawing, but if it is left off, the ABSA review process will be put on hold until it is added.
+Impact test information is not usually put on a drawing, but if it is left off, the ABSA review process will be put on hold until it is added.

 Info from ABSA: